 is a parody revue show written and directed by Gerard Alessandrini that originally ran off-Broadway from 1982 to 2009.
 The early incarnations of the show spoofed musicals from the Golden Age and iconic performers like Ethel Merman and Carol Channing, but the format was quickly adapted to pastiche

 works in the current Broadway season.
 As the revue gained reputation, it became a point of honor

 in the theatre community to have one's work parodied by Forbidden Broadway

-is typically performed by a cast of two men and two women, with piano accompaniment.
+is typically performed by a cast of two men and two women with piano accompaniment.
 The show went on hiatus in 2009, but returned to turning out new editions off-Broadway in the summer of 2012.
 It's also toured the U.S., has yielded two spinoffs, and even made a few trips overseas.

 - The Abridged Series: Predating even The Complete Works of William Shakespeare (abridged).

 - Actor Allusion: Many, especially musical references to the careers of pop singers appearing in musicals.
-For example, when Blood Brothers's Broadway run featured Petula Clark in the lead role, her 1960s hit "Downtown" became "Downshow".
+For example:

 - Affectionate Parody